-Recent Accounting Pronouncements
+Recent Accounting Pronouncement

 In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842) (ASU 2016-02).
 Under ASU 2016-02, at the commencement of a long-term lease, lessees will recognize a liability equivalent to the discounted payments due under the lease agreement, as well as an offsetting right-of-use asset.
-ASU 2016-02 is effective for the Foundation on January 1, 2022.
+ASU 2016-02 was effective for the Foundation on January 1, 2022.
 Lessees (for capital and operating leases) must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 The modified retrospective approach would not require any transition accounting for leases that expired before the earliest comparative period presented.
 Lessees may not apply a full retrospective transition approach.
-The Foundation is currently finalizing the impact of the pending adoption of ASU 2016-02 on the consolidated financial statements but does not expect adoption will have a significant impact on the Foundation's consolidated financial statements.
+The adoption of ASU 2016-02 did not impact the Foundation's consolidated financial statements.